WANdisco/wandisco-documentation-ldm/docs/command-reference.md

         clear: Clear the shell screen.
         exit, quit: Exit the shell.
         help: Display help about available commands.
-        history: Display or save the history of previously run commands
+        history: Display or save the history of previously run commands.
         postprocessors: Display the available post processors
         script: Read and execute commands from a file.
         stacktrace: Display the full stacktrace of the last error.